 Water management is (in most cases) assigned to a landscape company crew leader or an account manager.
 Both of them have many other duties and rarely have the dedicated time or experience that it takes to perform the necessary tasks.
 In most cases the mowing season becomes so intense that controllers are updated only when a problem has arisen.
 This is often too late to save plants or turf, requiring MORE time and energy to remedy the problem while landscape quality suffers.

-Here are 10 tell tale signs to know if your irrigation is being managed properly…
+Here are 10 tell tale signs to know if your irrigation is not being managed properly…

-1. Are the turf stations on a different program from shrub stations?
+1. Turf stations are not on a different program from shrub stations

-2. Are the drip systems on a separate program from shrub spray stations?
+2. The drip zones are not on a separate program from shrub spray stations

-3. Are all of the stations running for the same amount of time?
+3. All of the stations running for the same amount of time

-5. Are there controller charts in the controller?
+5. There are no zone legends in controller charts in the controller.
 Do they say what it is watering and when?

-6. Are all stations checked regularly for misaligned or broken heads?
+6. All stations are not checked regularly for misaligned or broken heads

-8. Do you receive regular feedback about the condition of your irrigation
+8. You do not receive regular feedback about the condition of your irrigation system

-10. Do you receive many complaints about over- or under- watering?
+10. You receive complaints about over- or under- watering

 A. Irrigation tune-ups that document, and estimate the repairs, and upgrade cost